 - LGBT seniors may forgo preventative healthcare, which makes treatable issues worse over time.
 As these issues snowball and negatively affect gay seniors’ health, mountains of debt can arise.

 A UCLA study showed that senior gay and lesbian couples have higher rates of poverty on average than their heterosexual counterparts.
-Considering that life expectancy for the average American is close to 80 years, seniors may have to spend money on housing for decades after they retire.
+Considering that life expectancy for the average American is close to 80 years, seniors may need to spend money on housing for decades after they retire.

 Seniors May Have to Hide Their Sexuality to Find Good Housing